Dobiasd/FunctionalPlus/README.md

 If two functions whose "connecting types" do not match are passed in, an unambiguous error message describing the issue will be generated.
 FunctionalPlus uses compile time assertions to avoid the confusingly long error messages compilers generate when faced with type errors in function templates.

 Changing the way you program from "writing your own loops and nested ifs" to "composing and using small functions" will result in more errors at compile time but will pay out by having fewer errors at runtime.
-Also, more precise compile time errors will reduce the time spent debugging.
+Also, more precise compile-time errors will reduce the time spent debugging.

 Tutorial
 --------